New possibilities in identification of binary choice models with fixed effects: Identification of coefficients

-Hence, Theorem \ref{thm: ID period fun} complements Theorem 1 of \citet{chamberlain2010binary} in an interesting way.
+The special class in \citet{chamberlain2010binary} only includes logistic functions, but here our special class is larger and includes all functions with periodic $\dot{G}(\cdot)$.
+This enlargement of the special class cannot be avoided because we show that there are instances of non-logistic $F(\cdot)$ for which identification holds, e.g., $F(t)=[1+\exp(-2t-\sin(t))]^{-1}$.
+We can push our arguments further and show that the identification under periodic $\dot{G}(\cdot)$ is ``robust'' and is based on a set with strictly positive probability mass. \begin{thm} Suppose that $\dot{G}(\cdot)$ is a continuous periodic function that is non-constant.
+Let $\beta=(\beta_{1}',\beta_{2})'\in\Bcal_{+}$.
+Then\\ (1) there exists a minimal positive period $\eta>0$ for $\dot{G}(\cdot)$, i.e., the set $\{a>0:\ \dot{G}(a+t)=\dot{G}(t)\ \forall t\in\RR\}$ has a smallest element. \\ (2) If $(z'\beta_{1}+\beta_{2})/\eta$ is an integer for some $z$ in the interior of $\Zcal$, then $\beta$ is identified; moreover, for any $b\in\Bcal_{+}$ with $b\neq\beta$, $P\left(\Acal(W'\beta)\bigcap\Acal(W'b)=\emptyset\right)>0$, where $W=(Z',1)'$. \\ (3) If $\Zcal$ is compact and has non-empty interior, then there exists an open ball $D\subset\Bcal_{+}$ such that every point in $D$ is identified. \end{thm} By Theorem \ref{thm: ID period fun}, as long as $\dot{G}(\cdot)$ is periodic and $z'\beta_{1}+\beta_{2}$ is in $\eta\cdot\NN$ for some interior point $z$ ($\NN$ denotes the set of positive integers), we still have identification.
+This complements Theorem 1 of \citet{chamberlain2010binary} in an interesting way.
 For non-logistic $F(\cdot)$, it is true that the identification fails at every point in an open set.
 On the other hand, we show that the identification also holds at every point in another open set for periodic $\dot{G}(\cdot)$.
 It is worth noting that in Theorem \ref{thm: ID period fun}, the identification of $\beta$ is robust in the sense that it is not based on a small number of ``unimportant points'' in $\Wcal$; the points in $\Wcal$ that allow us to identify $\beta$ have strictly positive probability mass.
 Therefore, the truly hopeless cases for identification are those with non-periodic $\dot{G}(\cdot)$.
-Finally, we summarize our results and the existing literature in Table \ref{tab: ID and sign sat}.
+Finally, for the case of compact and convex $\Zcal$ with non-empty interior, we summarize our results and the existing literature in Table \ref{tab: ID and sign sat}.

+Exploiting the periodicity of $\dot{G}(\cdot)$ can be seen as a generalization of the conditional maximum likelihood estimator for logistic distributions.
+To see this, we notice that

+Under logistic errors, $\dot{G}(\cdot)$ is a constant and thus $G(W'\beta+\alpha)-G(\alpha)$ does not depend on $\alpha$ for any $W$.
+If $\dot{G}(\cdot)$ is a periodic function with the smallest positive period $\eta>0$, then $G(W'\beta+\alpha)-G(\alpha)$ also does not depend on $\alpha$ whenever $W'\beta/\eta$ is an integer.
+Since $W=(Z',1)'$, we only need to have an interior point $z$ such that $(z',1)'\beta/\eta$ is an integer. \begin{rem} As we have seen, the sign saturation condition guarantees the identification of $\beta$ up to scale.
+Does it also guarantee the parametric rate for estimation?
+The answer is no because Theorem 2 of \citet{chamberlain2010binary} shows that the information bound is always zero outside the logistic case, regardless of the identification status.
+This highlights a key difference between identification and the parametric rate in estimation.
+The question of identification depends on the sign saturation condition, whereas the root-$n$ estimability depends on the semiparametric efficiency calculation or the functional projection argument developed by \citet{bonhomme2012functional}.